Dubai: Hotels near popular winter attractions nearly fully booked ahead of break

 International arrivals from Europe and CIS countries driving hotel occupancy rates beyond 80 per cent

-Hotels and short-term rental properties in Dubai, particularly those close to popular winter destinations, are booked to almost full capacity as the city prepares for festive celebrations, and major attractions across the emirate open for a new season.
+Dubai's hotels and short-term rental properties, particularly those close to popular attractions, are booked to almost total capacity as the city prepares for festive celebrations and major events as the winter season rolls in.

 Many leading hotel groups in the UAE are seeing a noticeable increase in occupancy rates — an average rise of 5-6 percentage points — due to the seasonal shift in the country.